igrigorik/http-client-hints/draft.md

 For example:

 ~~~
-  Accept-CH: DPR, RW
+  Accept-CH: DPR, RW, MD
 ~~~

 When a client receives Accept-CH, it SHOULD append the Client Hint headers that match the advertised field-values.
-For example, based on Accept-CH example above, the client would append DPR and RW headers to all subsequent requests.
+For example, based on Accept-CH example above, the client would append DPR, RW, and MD headers to all subsequent requests.

 ### Interaction with Caches